Enforcing hidden physics in physics-informed neural networks

-where $\mp$ corresponds to forward $(+)$ and backward $(-)$ irreversibility, respectively.
-The Softplus \cite{zhengImprovingDeepNeural2015}, Swish \cite{ramachandranSwishSelfGatedActivation2017}, or other smooth approximations can also be employed if more strict smoothness is desired. \\

-Building upon the defined measure, we construct the irreversibility regularization functional by penalizing violations at a prescribed set of collocation points.
+Building upon the defined measure, we construct the irreversibility regularization functional by penalizing violations at selected collocation points within the domain, which are sampled in the same manner as those used for evaluating the PDE residuals in the conventional PINN.
 Let $\{\bm{\beta}_{\text{irr}}^j\}_{j=1}^{N_{\text{irr}}} \subset \mathcal{D}$ denote the collocation points where the irreversibility constraints are enforced.
 The regularization functional is then defined as:

 which provides a differentiable penalty term that can be seamlessly integrated into PINN training procedures.